RyanParsley/rpdc/src/content/note/zod.md

 2. **Infer TypeScript Types from Zod Schemas**

-   Use Zod's built-in type inference to generate TypeScript types from your schemas.
+   Next, use Zod's built-in type inference to generate TypeScript types from your schemas.
 This ensures perfect alignment between your runtime validation and compile-time types.

    ```typescript
    type User = z.infer<typeof UserSchema>;